dlundquist/yubiauthd/README.md

 This database is automatically created when `yubiauthd` is first run, but obviously will not include your YubiKey identities.
 Ensure this database is only accessible by root.

-Ensure the the `auth_socket` directory exists and is readable by all users.
+Ensure the `auth_socket` directory exists and is readable by all users.

 An example syncronization peer configuration is included in `etc/yubiauthd.conf`.
 If in a dual stack enviornment, note the difference in behaviour of listening IPv6 sockets.